Aplite

 Earth

-Its name, derived from the Greek haploos, meaning "simple", refers to its purified mineral composition.
+Its name, which comes from the Greek word *haploos*, meaning “simple,” refers to its pure mineral composition.

-Often associated with granites and pegmatites, aplite is a magmatic (by origin), igneous (by solidification), intrusive (formed below the surface), very fine-grained rock.
-It consists mainly of quartz and alkali feldspar (orthoclase, microcline, sometimes plagioclase), formed in the final crystallization phases of granitic magmas.
-It may contain accessory minerals such as Muscovite, Biotite, Topaz, Fluorite, Garnet or Tourmaline.
+Often associated with granites and pegmatites, aplite is a magmatic (by origin), igneous (by solidification), and intrusive (formed below the surface) rock with a very fine grain.
+It consists mainly of quartz and alkali feldspar (orthoclase, microcline, and sometimes plagioclase), forming during the final stages of crystallization of granitic magmas.
+It may contain accessory minerals such as muscovite, biotite, topaz, fluorite, garnet, or tourmaline.

-It is said to have an equigranular texture (its crystals are all of similar size, with slow and stable cooling giving it a homogeneous appearance) and saccharoid (referring to its appearance and shine of crystallized sugar).
+It is said to have an equigranular texture (its crystals are all similar in size, and slow, steady cooling gives it a uniform appearance) and to be saccharoid (in reference to its appearance and the luster of crystallized sugar).

-Its hardness on the Mohs scale is 6.5 - which places it in the hard rock category.
+Its hardness on the Mohs scale is 6.5—which places it in the category of hard rocks.
 It is, however, slightly less hard than quartz.

 Reproduction in whole or in part of this content is prohibited.
 More info